vidhishweta01/Directory_of_Schools/readme.md

 This is a project for the Microverse training program, Week 4, and it aims to use the HTML, CSS and Bootstrap to create a website part with is a inspiration of Directory_of_school.
 Here there are 4 pages - main, search, user & ipem. these are interlink among itself.

 ![Screenshot-of-live-demo-main] (./assets/main_page.png)
-main page contains search button along with links to all pages.
+index.html is the main page, contains search button along with links to all pages.

-![Screenshot-of-live-demo-main] (./assets/search_page.png)
+![Screenshot-of-live-demo-search] (./assets/search_page.png)
 search page contains different colleges as a results of search.

-![Screenshot-of-live-demo-main] (./assets/ipem.png)
+![Screenshot-of-live-demo-college] (./assets/ipem.png)
 its a college page with description about it.

-![Screenshot-of-live-demo-main] (./assets/user.png)
+![Screenshot-of-live-demo-user] (./assets/user.png)
 its a user page which contains a form for user info.

 ## Built With